MadsAlbertsen/mmgenome/mmgenome/README.md

 ## Changelog

+### 0.3.1
+#### Bugfixes
+ - mmload: Column names of additional datasets did not load as intended.

+#### Enhancements
+ - mmplot: The variable "point.size" can be used to scale the points by a constant instead of the scaffold length.

 ### 0.3.0
 #### Enhancements
  - mmplot: It's now possible to highlight subsets.
 Either by just suppling the subset dataset or using the names of the scaffolds.